A port/terminal development project can take place in several contexts related to the level of completion of the site:

 - Fully developed site.
 This is a complete terminal site with infrastructure and superstructure ready to be used.
 It includes quay cranes, but the operator supplies yard handling equipment, such as reach stackers and RTGs.

-Capital costs tend to decline proportionally in relation to the terminal site development level and the risk assumed by the private sector if a concession is involved.
+Capital costs tend to decline proportionally with the terminal site development level and the risk assumed by the private sector, particularly if a concession is involved.